Gurobi/gurobi-machinelearning/docs/source/mlm-supported.rst

 ###########################

 The package currently support various `scikit-learn
 <https://scikit-learn.org/stable/>`_ objects.
-It also has limited support for
+It also support
-`Keras <https://keras.io/>`_ and `PyTorch <https://pytorch.org/>`_.
-Only
-sequential neural networks with ReLU activation function are currently supported.
+Gradient Boosting Regreesion from `XGboost <https://xgboost.readthedocs.io/en/stable/>` and has limited support for `Keras <https://keras.io/>`_ and `PyTorch <https://pytorch.org/>`_.
+Only sequential neural networks with ReLU activation function are currently supported.
 In :ref:`Mixed Integer Formulations`, we briefly outline the formulations used for the various